OrionSkywalker/CS210ProgrammingLanguagesSNHU21EW3/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 #How did you make this program maintainable, readable, and adaptable?
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 I tried to convery as much information as possible with my comments, while trying to keep them manageable.
-I used the comments to leave the remnants of an attempt at getting input while in a loop so that if anyone sees where I messed up while trying that they can point it out.
+I used the comments to leave the remnants of an attempt at getting input while also advancing time so that if anyone sees where I messed up while trying that they can point it out.
 Detecting key hits seemed like a useful skill and so I have this to come back to if I learn enough to do it well.